-- reduces risky behaviors (such as underage drinking and the misuse of other drugs); - prevents mental, emotional, and behavioral disorders including depression, anxiety, and substance use disorders; - reduces negative outcomes such as dropping out of school, poor education attainment, unemployment, suicide, and others; - improves academic performance; and - leads to better employment outcomes (like being employed full time) later in life
+- reduces risky behaviors (such as underage drinking and the misuse of other drugs); - prevents mental, emotional, and behavioral disorders including depression, anxiety, and substance use disorders; - reduces negative outcomes such as dropping out of school, poor education attainment, unemployment, suicide, and others; - improves academic performance; and - leads to better employment outcomes (like being employed full time) later in life.

-Positive outcomes from whole child skill development occur across the lifespan and in diverse cultural settings.
-Parents and those in a parenting role can develop the skills of their children at any age while addressing common parenting challenges like reading, stress, discipline, and making sure homework is completed.
+Positive outcomes from growing these skills occur across the lifespan and in diverse cultural settings.
+Parents and those in a parenting role can develop these skills of their children at any age while addressing common parenting challenges like reading, stress, discipline, and making sure homework is completed.

-As parents and those in a parenting role use the ParentingMontana.org tools with their children, both the children and the parents develop their skills - thus bolstering the parents' abilities while strengthening protection for the child.
+As parents and those in a parenting role use the ParentingMontana.org tools with their children, both the children and the parents develop their skills around self-awareness, self-management, social awareness, relationships, and the ability to make responsible decisions - thus bolstering the parents' abilities while strengthening protection for the child.